Amen Thompson: Early life

 Thompson was born to Maya Wilson and Troy Thompson and raised in San Leandro, California.
-His identical twin brother, Ausar, is an NBA prospect, and his older brother, Troy Jr., played college basketball for Prairie View A&M. His uncle, Mark Thompson, represented Jamaica in 400 meter hurdles at the 1992 Summer Olympics.
+He is of Jamaican descent through his father.
+His identical twin brother, Ausar, was born one minute after him; they share the middle name "XLNC" (pronounced "excellence").
+Thompson's older brother, Troy Jr., played college basketball for Prairie View A&M. His uncle, Mark Thompson, represented Jamaica in 400 meter hurdles at the 1992 Summer Olympics.
 He and Ausar began training for basketball under the guidance of their father by age seven and drew inspiration from LeBron James.
-The twins were homeschooled in sixth and seventh grade to focus on basketball.
+The twins were homeschooled in sixth and seventh grades to focus on basketball.

 High school career

 Entering eighth grade, Thompson and his family moved to Fort Lauderdale, Florida so that he and Ausar could play high school basketball one year early at Pine Crest School.
 The twins immediately started for the team.
 As a sophomore at Pine Crest, Thompson averaged 16.9 points, 7.3 rebounds and 3.7 assists per game, earning All-County honorable mention.
 Entering his junior season, he was named to the Broward County Fab Five by the Sun-Sentinel.
 He averaged 20.5 points, 8.4 rebounds and 4.4 assists per game as a junior, leading his team to the Class 4A state championship in a 90–83 double overtime win over Santa Fe High School.
 In the title game, Thompson scored 43 points and helped Pine Crest overcome an eight-point deficit with 45 seconds left in overtime.
 He shared Broward County Class 5A-1A co-player of the year honors from the Sun-Sentinel with Ausar.